ai4iacts/hexagdly/README.md

 ![kerne size+stride](figures/kernel_size+stride.png "Examples of different kernels of different size and strides.")

 **Please note**: Operations are only performed where the center point of a kernel is located within the input tensor.
 This could result in output columns of different length.
 In such cases the output will be sliced according to the shortest column.
 An example is the convolution with stride 3 in the center of the figure above.
-The red gridlines depict convolutions that are disrecaded in the output.
+The red gridlines depict convolutions that are omitted in the output.